Stefan Molyneux: Cult accusations

 According to Steven Hassan, a mental health counselor with experience on cults, "Partly what's going on with the people on the Internet who are indoctrinated, they spend lots of hours on the computer.
 Videos can have them up all night for several nights in a row.
 Molyneux knows how to talk like he knows what he's talking about, despite very little academic research.
 He cites this and cites that, and presents it as the whole truth.
 It dismantles people's sense of self and replaces it with his sense of confidence about how to fix the world".

 In 2009, Tu Thanh Ha wrote that Molyneux was called the leader of a "therapy cult" after Tom Bell, a Freedomain Radio community member, severed contact with his family.
-The Times of London reported that Bell, a teenager at the time, left a note stating he no longer wanted contact with his parents and siblings and left home referring to Molyneux's concept of "deFOOing".
+The Times of London reported that Bell, a teenager at the time, left a note stating he no longer wanted contact with his parents and siblings and left home referring to Molyneux's concept of "deFOOing", in which "FOO" stands for "family of origin".

 It was reported, by Molyneux's estimation, that of the estimated 50,000 users of the website, about 20 (0.04%) FDR members had disassociated from their families-of-origin, and that many parents chose not to speak to the media in an effort to avoid alienating their children further.
 The British Cult Information Centre (CIC) has described Freedomain Radio as a cult.
 A representative of the CIC said they were following FDR, and said that one sign of cults was that they cut people off from their families.
 Molyneux responded by saying, "If I advised a wife to leave an abusive husband, there would not be articles about how I am a cult leader".